jehadsobohai/AI-Evaluation-Framework/README.md

 ---

-# Validation Results
+## Validation Results

-The framework has been validated through comparative evaluations across multiple AI models and domains.
+The framework has been validated through comparative evaluations across multiple AI models and domains, demonstrating support for:

-Validation demonstrates that the framework supports:

 - Consistent evaluation methodology
 - Transparent decision making